 Program #21 — Harumi

-After Wilson left the show in ’68, comedians Bob & Ray were hired to host an unknown number of episodes.
+In 1968 Wilson left the show, and comedians Bob & Ray were hired to host the series, which moved to WNEW-FM in September of that year.